How to switch from Avalara

 Here’s a closer look at testing methods we recommend:

-- Use a sandbox or staging store whenever possible.
+- Use a sandbox or staging store during setup.
 If your marketplace or e-commerce platform supports it, clone your store and run TaxCloud calculations in a test environment before going live.
-This is – by far – the safest and easiest way to catch issues without impacting live transactions.
+This is the safest and easiest way to catch issues without impacting live transactions.

 - Test across product types and shipping destinations.
-Try taxable, non-taxable, and reduced-rate products.
+Confirm taxable, non-taxable, and reduced-rate products.
 Test shipping to multiple states to confirm that the correct rate and treatment applies.

-- Test tax-exempt customer behavior.
+- Test tax-exempt scenarios.
 Place orders using tax-exempt accounts or certificates to make sure that exemption logic works properly.

 - Compare results to your Avalara data.
-If you still have Avalara calculations running, or if your marketplace/e-commerce store allows two tax platforms to integrate simultaneously, compare transaction data side-by-side.
+If you have some time before your Avalara contract expires, or if your marketplace/e-commerce store allows two tax platforms to integrate simultaneously, compare transaction data side-by-side.
 Pay careful attention to line-item handling, rounding, and any special tax rules that might apply.

 - Validate edge cases.
 Discounts, drop shipping, bundles, and other complex scenarios are where errors are most likely to occur.
 Include these in your test suite, along with any other fringe cases or uncommon variables that are unique to your storefront operation.